Article

 Why hardware hasn't solved this fully

-The per-site cost of this stack typically runs into the hundreds or low thousands of euros, before you account for the logistics of coordinating installations across dozens or hundreds of sites, each with a different inverter brand, different site access requirements, and a different asset owner to schedule with.
-For a 15 kW residential system generating perhaps €500–€1,500/year in revenue, the payback simply isn't there.
-Even at C&I scale, hardware retrofits across a portfolio of 50–200 sites can easily reach six-figure investment territory, with deployment timelines stretching to months.
+Making these sites controllable the traditional way requires some combination of on-site control hardware, technician site visits, per-site communication infrastructure, and ongoing maintenance.
+The per-site cost of this stack is rather high, and you still have to account for the logistics of coordinating installations across dozens or hundreds of sites, each with a different inverter brand, different site access requirements, a different asset owner to schedule, and with deployment timelines stretching to months.

-Cloud-based curtailment: the cost equation that finally works
+Cloud-to-cloud control and aggregationsl: the cost equation that finally works

 This is the approach Synergi has built into its technical aggregation platform.
 We connect to inverters from major OEM brands through their existing cloud infrastructure.
 Once connected, each inverter becomes a controllable node in an aggregated fleet that can be dispatched as a single unit.